CRC-FONDA/A2-metagenome-snakemake/README.md

 ### raptor_data_simulation
 Simulating DNA sequences with https://github.com/eseiler/raptor_data_simulation.
 Run this workflow before running any of the MG-* workflows.
 The data simulation parameters are set in `simulation_config.yaml`.
-Both MG-1 and MG-2 have a separate configuration file called `search_config.yaml` where prefiltering and search parameters should be set.
+All MG-x workflows have a separate configuration file called `search_config.yaml` where prefiltering and search parameters should be set.

 **NOTE:** Raptor data simulation has to be built from source.